 If you want books that are about overcoming obstacles and finding hop in a fresh start, you’ll probably love it.
 If you’re looking for something with a bit of conflict and obstacles to overcome, I’d skip this one.
 If you’ve already read it then let me say yeah, I read the whole thing and I know why Cara was “on the run.”
 It’s just that it seemed kind of lame to me too.
 There’s no way that I believe that she would go on the run for that reason without actual proof that it had actually happened.
 I mean…PLEASE.

 I thought the ending was well done but I could never commit to the book.
 There were moments that were great and moments that left me feeling disconnected from the whole thing.
 It was just, meh.
 See more about Wish Me Home on Amazon.

-I received an ARC copy of this book from NetGalley in exchange for my thoughts and feelings on the book.
+I received an ARC copy of this book from NetGalley in exchange for my thoughts and feelings.

 In my new eBook, I teach you simple solutions for avoiding stress.
 Get the tips you need to shift your lifestyle choices and develop the conscious habits that lead to stress-free living.
 Get it free!